Albert-Gao/blog/source/_posts/lessons-learned-from-my-latest-refactoring.md

 <!--more-->

 ## TDD from beginning
-This is a new code base, use TDD to code it, there is no wasting time in testing compare to find a bug in a nasty code base.
+This is a new code base, use TDD to code it, there is no wasting time in testing compare to try to locate a bug in a nasty code base.

 >The best benefit you will gain from TDD is the confidence when you try to refactor your code base.Because you have fully prepared for the regression tests.